KilledByAPixel/JSONCrush/README.md

 * Include JSONCrush.js or JSONCrush.min.js in your script
 * Pass a JSON string to JSONCrush to compress it.
-* Call encodeURIComponent to make it web safe.
+* The crushed string is safe to use in urls.
-* To decode use decodeURIComponent followed by JSONUncrush.
+* To decode the string use JSONUncrush.

 # Example